 Whereby wealthy individuals are forced to disclose the sources of their income.
 With so much information now available about assets and income from abroad HMRC has all the tools in its arsenal to force these people to disclose them or risk severe fines.
 As part of a huge anti-money laundering initiative, HMRC also has information on UK trusts.
 This will give the authorities even more information about the tax liabilities of people who use trusts to hide assets.

 In an effort to pull all of this information together HMRC has developed a computer system called Connect.
 It sifts through a huge amount of Big Data to scoring it for evidence of tax evasion.
 The system is intuitive, able to power through millions of bytes of seemingly unconnected data to paint a big picture.
 As well as the Social aspects discussed further up HMRC has also been flexing its muscles with Amazon, Airbnb, Apple as well as payment gateways like Sage and PayPal in order to join up the dots.
 With this system, first developed in 2010 HMRC has the ability to profile anyone it so wishes.
-Launching the appropriate action!
+Launching the appropriate action to reveal you as a tax cheat.

-It is fair to say that the risk of being ‘found out’ is higher than ever!
+It is fair to say that the risk of being ‘found out’ as a tax cheat is higher than ever!
 Any of the above activities could brand you a tax cheat!
 Our advice?
 Don’t stick your head in the sand!

 If this article has left you somewhat uncomfortable.
 If you are in the remotest way worried about something you may have done in the past that may be discovered by HMRC then give us a call on 0800 471 4546 We are tax experts and can represent you in the trickiest of spots.
 Speak to us before you speak to them!